mcissel/jekyll-now/_posts/2015-03-30-Ubuntu-on-a-Virtual-Box.md

   * Click "Choose Disk" and find the iso on your computer
 1. Run the vm
 1. Install Ubuntu as you would normally
+1. Make a snapshot of your virtual machine at this point.
+It'll save time if the Guest Additions don't get installed correctly, or if you simply want to revert to a fresh install of Ubuntu.
 1. You need to add "Guest Additions" on your Ubuntu guest OS to get bigger resolutions, mouse integration, etc.
-  * I was installing Ubuntu 14.04.2 LTS, and I had some trouble with this.
-First:
+  * I was installing Ubuntu 14.04.2 LTS on Virtual Box 4.3.26 r98988, and I had to follow these steps exactly:
   * I opened a terminal (<kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>t</kbd>) and ran:
-<pre><code>sudo apt-get update
+<pre><code>sudo apt-get install build-essential
-sudo apt-get install virtualbox-guest-additions-iso</code></pre>
+sudo apt-get install linux-headers-generic sudo apt-get install dkms</code></pre>
+  * Do not restart the guest os or the virtual machine.
-  * Then, in the Virtual Box menu bar, click Devices > Insert guest additions CD image, and install the Guest Additions.
-That didn't work though!!!
-So I got rid of that Guest Additions mess by running:
+  * In the Virtual Box menu bar, click Devices > Insert guest additions CD image, and install the Guest Additions.
-<pre><code>sudo apt-get purge VBox*
-sudo apt-get purge vbox*</code></pre>
-  * And then tried to install the correct version, from the Ubuntu repositories (versions retrieved from here are tested and maintained by the folks at Ubuntu):
-<pre><code>sudo apt-get install build-essential linux-headers-$(uname -r)
-sudo apt-get install virtualbox-guest-x11</code></pre>
-  * But the "virtualbox-guest-x11" package wouldn't install, due to unmet dependencies!!!!
-So what I did was (Credits to the askubuntu forums [here](http://askubuntu.com/questions/588943/experiencing-small-resolution-issue-in-ubuntu-14-04-2-with-virtualbox-getting-s/#answer-604824)):
-<pre><code>sudo apt-get remove libcheese-gtk23
-sudo apt-get install xserver-xorg-core sudo apt-get install virtualbox-guest-x11</code></pre>
-  * I then restarted the Virtual Machine and it worked! (well it gave me a Ubuntu error twice, but then... it worked!)
+  * Then shut down the guest OS, from within the Guest OS. (you should have the Guest Additions successfully installed at this point)
-1. Turn off the VM and go into its settings in the Virtual Box Manager and make sure you have the following settings:
+1. With the VM off, go into its settings in the Virtual Box Manager and make sure you have the following settings:
   * Settings > System > Acceleration: make sure that "Enable VT-x/AMD-V" and "Enable Nested Paging" are both checked
     * for "VT-x/AMD-V" you may have to go into your computer's BIOS and enable those virtualization options.
-  * Settings > Display > Video: make sure that "Enable 3D Acceleration" is checked
+  * Settings > Display > Video: make sure that "Enable 3D Acceleration" is checked and slide the video memory to a good amount
   * Settings > Network, change the attached network from NAT to Bridged (allows webapps on guest be viewed on host's browsers!)
   * While you're in Settings > System, give it an appropriate amount of memory and give it access to 2 processor cores
 1. Fire up the Ubuntu VM again, you're ready to rock.